vkuhlmann/vkuhlmann.github.io/latex/configuration/installation.md

 ## Distribution

-Visual Studio Code is the editor: it's mostly concerned with presenting the code in a nice manner.
+Visual Studio Code is the editor: it is mostly concerned with presenting the code in a nice manner.
 To produce a `.pdf` file from a `.tex` file, we need another program too.
 This is the compiler, which is part of a distribution.
 Refer to the following snippet taken from [a-es2.nl/texnicie](http://a-es2.nl/texnicie) to see which distribution you need to install: